 What Is Thermal Runaway?

-What Is Thermal Runaway In A Battery?
+What Is Thermal Runaway In BESS?

-How Thermal Runaway Occurs in a Battery
+How BESS Thermal Runaway Occurs

 In the process, heat builds up more quickly than it can dissipate.
 Finally, the battery ignites or even explodes.
 One critical component in a lithium-ion battery is the separator, a porous membrane separating the anode and cathode sides of the battery while allowing ion transfer.
 However, separator breakdown, often caused by heat, can lead to thermal runaway.